Gabya06/mueller/README.md

 | accommodate    | 1            | 0.75       |
 | accomplished   | 1            | 0.75       |

-Plotting the distribution of scores, it looks like most words are scored between 0.1 and 0.3:
+Plotting the distribution of our scores, most words are negative in the report with scores between 0.1 and 0.3:

 ```python
 # plot distribution of scores